 Traditional Farm Buildings

-This project aims to restore ten stone-built field barns, which are key components of the Stories in Stone landscape.
+This project aimed to restore ten stone-built field barns, which are key components of the Stories in Stone landscape.

 It is thought that stone-built barns began to replace timber barns in the early 18th century.
 The buildings are constructed with locally quarried limestone, mudstone ‘slate’, or gritstone.
 These simple buildings display a range of details of local building traditions and are a document of the area's history.